SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 Dataset used in this practical comes from
 * ref : https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3488244/
-* data : NCBI SRA database under accession number SRS307298 S. cerevisiae
+* data : NCBI SRA database under accession number SRS307298 _S. cerevisiae_.
-* Genome size of S. cerivisiae : 12M (12.157.105) (https://www.yeastgenome.org/strain/S288C#genome_sequence)
+* Genome size of  _S. cerevisiae_ : 12M (12.157.105) (https://www.yeastgenome.org/strain/S288C#genome_sequence)

-In this session, we will analyze RNA-seq data from one sample of S. cerevisiae (NCBI SRA SRS307298).
+In this session, we will analyze RNA-seq data from one sample of _S. cerevisiae_ (NCBI SRA SRS307298).
 It is from two different origin (CENPK and Batch), with three biological replications for each origin (rep1, rep2 and rep3).

 ### Connection into cluster through `ssh` mode

-We will work on the cluster with a "supermem" node using SLURM scheduler.
+We will work on the cluster using SLURM scheduler.

 {% highlight python %}
 ssh formationX@YOUR_IP_ADRESS
 {% endhighlight %}

-### Opening an interactive bash session on the node25 (supermem partition) - `srun -p partition --pty bash -i`
+### Opening an interactive bash session on a node `srun -p partition --pty bash -i`

 Read this survival document containig basic commands to SLURM (https://southgreenplatform.github.io/trainings/slurm/)

 {% highlight python %}
-srun -p supermem --time 08:00:00 --cpus-per-task 2 --pty bash -i
+srun -p PARTITIONNAME --time 08:00:00 --cpus-per-task 2 --pty bash -i
 {% endhighlight %}

 ### Prepare input files